 If your provider is Amazon EC2, you will need to enter “aws access key” and “aws secrete key” (You will find it in the csv file you that downloaded in the previous steps).
 Go ahead and copy/paste each number from that file when you’re asked.

-8) Once your done with access keys and server naming, You will be asked series of questions during installation.
-Choose the server location (I suggest sticking to the closest available server).
+8) Once you are done with access keys and server naming, You will be asked series of questions during installation.
+Choose the server location (i suggest sticking to the closest available server).

 Next up, Algo asks you about VPN On Demand.
 This makes it easy for your Apple devices automatically connect to the VPN.
 Otherwise, you have to enable them manually each time.

 Say yes to the security enhancements, HTTP proxy, and local DNS resolver.
 However these options are entirely up to you, you can say no to everything and your VPN will still work fine.